 ‘On This Day’ is a commemorative article series.
 It is dedicated to specific events, matches, and occurrences in wrestling history.
 We revisit those key moments and look back at how they went down and what they meant to the wrestling industry.
-Mitsuharu Misawa & Kenta Kobashi versus Toshiaki Kawada & Akira Taue is that match.
+Mitsuharu Misawa & Kenta Kobashi vs Toshiaki Kawada & Akira Taue is that match.

 Mitsuharu Misawa.
 Kenta Kobashi.
 Toshiaki Kawada.
 Akira Taue.
 These four men are collectively known in Japan as Shitennou.
 That roughly translates as ‘Four Heavenly Kings’ or ‘Four Pillars of Heaven’.
 There has never been a more apt name for a group of wrestlers than that.